olivierluethy/samsung-debloat-adb/Readme.md

 #### **PowerShell Script Example**:

-To run the powershell script, you just need to copy and paste the entire script into the input field.
+To run the PowerShell script, you just need to copy and paste the entire script into the input field.
 Make sure to use **Windows PowerShell ISE** and not **Windows PowerShell** as this wouldn't contain a big input field to enter the script you want to run.

 ### **Turn Off usage data access**

-Within the "Usage data access" within your settings if you have given permission to some apps they could do the following of to monitor which other apps you use and how often and identify your service provider, language settings, and other usage data.
+Within the "Usage data access" within your settings, if you have given permission to some apps, they could do the following to monitor which other apps you use and how often, and identify your service provider, language settings, and other usage data.

 It is recommended to turn it off for each app.
 How?